1 9 6 8 (UK)

 The soundtrack consisted of whistling wind and the haunted professor’s mumblings, making the sudden, indistinct appearance of the ghost – accompanied by a weird, electronic screaming – horrifyingly powerful.

-Michael Hordern’s performance as Professor Parkins was inspired.
+Michael Hordern’s performance as the bumbling, self-satisfied old academic Professor Parkins was inspired.
 Apparently improvising his limited dialogue, Hordern made him repressed, unable to relate to staff or guests at his hotel, and happiest in his own company.

 Parkins only really springs to life and talks expansively when at breakfast where he finds himself ruminating on existential matters with The Colonel (Ambrose Coghill).